 Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

-These requirements are for students auditioning to start their studies at the Academy in September 2023.
+These details are for students applying to start their studies at the Academy in September 2024.

 Until specified otherwise, these requirements also apply for auditions in future years.
 Some audition requirements may change: please check back here regularly.
 You are welcome to contact the Admissions team (email@example.com) or the department administrator if you have any queries.

-London in-person candidates: deadline to create your profile in the Acceptd portal, with your referee contact details, and any written requirements required for your course choice (postgraduate courses only, see below).
+- London in-person candidates: deadline to create your profile in the Acceptd portal, with your referee contact details, and any written requirements required for your course choice.

 Accordion audition requirements